SWURPG

 Hit Points and Repair

-No Constitution Score — STR Replaces CON for HP
+No Constitution Score — STR Replaces CON for HP and Saves

 Droids do not have a Constitution score.
 Their Hit Points come from their base class Hit Die (for player droids) or their model Hit Die (for NPC droids), and droids use their Strength modifier in place of Constitution modifier when computing HP per level.
 This is the canonical rule for translating chassis durability into HP: a heavier, more reinforced frame is the durable one.